Zhenye-Na/blog/_posts/2018-09-07-build-neural-network-with-mnist-from-scratch.md

 ### Weight Initialization

-After preparing and cleaning out MNIST dataset, let us dive in the weights initialization in a smarter way!
+After preparing the MNIST dataset, let us dive in the weights initialization in a smarter way!

 **TL;DR**

 #### Calibrating the variances with `1/sqrt(n)`

 The outputs from a randomly initialized neuron has a variance that grows with the number of inputs.
-It turns out that we can normalize the variance of each neuron's output to 1 by scaling its weight vector by the square root of its **fan-in** (i.e. its number of inputs).
-That is, the recommended heuristic is to initialize each neuron's weight vector as: `w = np.random.randn(n) / sqrt(n)`, where `n` is the number of its inputs.
+It turns out that we can normalize the variance of each neuron's output to $ 1 $ by scaling its weight vector by the square root of its **fan-in** (i.e. its number of inputs).
+That is, the recommended heuristic is to initialize each neuron's weight vector as: `w = np.random.randn(n) / sqrt(n)`, where $ n $ is the number of its inputs.
 This ensures that all neurons in the network initially have approximately the same output distribution and empirically improves the rate of convergence.

 The sketch of the derivation is as follows: Consider the inner product $ s = \sum_i^n w_i x_i $ between the weights $ w $ and input $ x $, which gives the raw activation of a neuron before the non-linearity.
 We can examine the variance of $ s $: